LukasEber/Minigames/README.md

 Code behind files: {name of the game}.razor.cs
 html/css: {name of the game}.razor

-related classes can be found at Minigames > {game of the game} classes/enums
+related classes can be found at Minigames > {name of the game} classes/enums